mattparko/liberty-workshop/02_exercise1.md

 oc logs <demo-app pod name>
 ```

-Head over to the web console and explore your application.

 #### Step 5 - Delete some components
 Try to delete some resources.
 Wait and watch the topology view in the web console to see what happens:
 ```bash